 - Peanut Butter: You probably want to go with creamy peanut butter this time.
 You need it for the dressing on the Loaded Kale Salad and in the African Sweet Potato & Peanut Soup.

-- Peanuts: Dry-roasted peanuts are your best bet for topping the Loaded Kale Salad and you need it for the African Sweet Potato & Peanut Soup too.
+- Peanuts: Dry-roasted peanuts are your best bet for topping the Loaded Kale Salad, and you need them for the African Sweet Potato & Peanut Soup, too.

 - Pumpkin: Canned pumpkin is the hidden veggie in Hidden Veggie Mac & Cheese.
 It’s an amazing way to add some extra nutrients!

-- Rice: The recipes call for white rice.
+- Rice: These Aldi recipes call for white rice.
 Feel free to use brown rice if that’s what you already have at home.
-I love to cook big batches in the Instant Pot and freeze for later.
+I love to cook big batches in the Instant Pot and freeze them for later.

-- Tikka Masala: This is an unusual ingredient, but it has clean ingredients and I wanted to give you a “night off” this week!
-Pair with shredded chicken and leftover rice and BOOM!
+- Tikka Masala: This is an unusual ingredient, but it has clean ingredients, and I wanted to give you a super quick and easy meal for your busiest night.
+Pair a jar with shredded chicken and leftover rice and BOOM!
 Dinner!

 - Avocado: This healthy fat is a great addition to any salad.
 Loaded Kale Salad is no exception!